 Marginal refrigerant gas loss can occur over time by permeation through hoses.
 Vehicle manufacturers generally recommend that an automotive air conditioning system has a refrigerant recharge every two years.

-System blockage may occur where components have failed or pipework is damaged or kinked.
-System blockage due to ice can occur.
-TXV failure or blocked orifice tube may cause abnormal system pressures.
+Air conditioning system blockage may occur where components have failed or pipework is damaged or kinked.

 Vehicle climate control systems can have complex wiring and electronic control which may require computer aided diagnosis to read or clear fault codes which may prevent air conditioning system operation.

-Strict Legislation applies to the servicing of Vehicle Mobile Air Conditioning and Refrigeration Systems.
+Strict Legislation applies to the servicing of both Static fixed and Mobile Air Conditioning and Refrigeration Systems.
 See(MAC directive) of EC F-Gas (Fluorinated Gas) Regulations also see http://www.defra.gov.uk/environment/air-atmos/fgas/sectors/mobileaircon.htm for more details.

 Persons recovering refrigerant have a legal requirement to be F-gas trained and qualified as a refrigerant handler to meet the requirements of 2014 EC regulations and also company registered see Guidance notes